 You probably hear and say “Good job!” all the time.
 Discover why doing so may not be a good idea and what you can say instead.

 I’m one of those parents who would say “Good job!” over every little thing.
-Some are worthy accomplishments like playing well with one another, and others are not-so-worthy like when I just don’t know what else to say.
+Some are worthy accomplishments like playing well with one another, and others not so much, like when I don’t know what else to say.

-It’s understandable why we say “Good job” all the time.
+It’s understandable why we say it all the time.
 We’re proud of our kids and amazed by what they do.
 We want to promote positive behavior and hope to boost their self-esteem and confidence.

-But could saying “Good job!” and other similar phrases of excessive praise do more harm than good?
+But could saying it and other similar phrases of excessive praise do more harm than good?

 In certain cases, yes.

-One of the tough parts of good parenting is that, even with well-meaning intentions, we can still be saying the wrong things.
+One of the tough parts of parenting is that, even with well-meaning intentions, we can still say the wrong things.

-But, to this day, I have a knee-jerk tendency to say “good job.”
+But, to this day, I have a knee-jerk tendency to say “Good job.”
 And for the most part, so long as it’s said lovingly, doing so isn’t the end of the world.
-But after reading several parenting books, I learned that there are several reasons to avoid saying it if you can help it.
-Later, I’ll share what we can say instead.
+But after reading several parenting books, I learned that there are legitimate reasons to avoid saying it if you can help it.
+Later, I’ll share what you can say instead.

 1. Kids rely too much on our opinion to feel good